 These were the years in which he devoted himself intensely to the study of painting; he was strongly influenced by the German romantic painter Caspar David Friedrich, the symbolism of Marx Klinger and Arnold Böcklin and the ideas of the radical Pre-Raphaelites.
 In 2001 he moved to Berlin where he lived for many years and hosted several personal exhibitions.
 The period spent in Germany and his admiration for Gerhard Richter influenced Cassarà’s work which became more abstract and expressive and it was at this stage that the landscape became the main subject of the artist’s work.
 In his paintings, he depicts vitality and relationship with nature using vibrant colors that energizes the entire surface of the canvas.

+In 2007, he had a one-man show at Narodni Muzej Zajecar (Serbia) curated by Bora Dimitrjevic and Nina Pogarcic.
 On his return to Venice in 2014, Cassarà completed his series of paintings inspired by his long stay in Germany, which were exhibited the following years.
-By the end of 2020, he moved to Moscow where he currently lives and works.
+He often visited Sicily to absorb the light and the colors to elaborate them in the paintings later.
+By the end of 2020, he moved to Moscow to study the Russian medieval art and to hold some important art exhibitions.

-Starting from 2016, MUSEUM – Osservatorio dell’arte in Sicily, under the founding director Ezio Pagano, acquired three artworks by Elio Cassara’ for its permanent collection.
+Starting from 2016, Elio Cassarà is present at the permanent collection of MUSEUM – Osservatorio dell’arte in Sicily, under the founding director Ezio Pagano.

 His work is included in public and private collections in Italy and abroad.